 If the Eagles, Steve Earle, Dave Matthews and James Taylor had a lovechild, he would have grown into award-winning singer-songwriter, Tonemah.
 Tonemahs focus is on meaningful lyrics and singable tunes.
 His shows are full of depth, humor, storytelling engagement.
 They range from solo acoustic performances, to small trio or quartet, to full band shows, depending on the venue or festival.

-If the Eagles, Steve Earle, Dave Matthews and James Taylor had a lovechild, they would have named him Darryl Tonemah.
-Tonemah had no idea that when he began writing songs in college, that several years later, he would have played thousands of shows, made numerous radio and TV appearances, released six albums with multiple awards and nominations, all while building up what has become an international fan base.
-Despite all of these successes, Tonemah retains a deep connection with his roots and a gift for intimate storytelling that has become his trademark.
+He had no idea that when he began writing songs in his basement bedroom that years later, he would have played thousands of shows, made numerous radio and TV appearances, released 9 albums with multiple awards and nominations, all while building up what has become an international fan base.
+The characters in his songs search for faith and hope on their journeys resonated with a large audience.
+Despite his success Tonemah retains a deep connection with his roots and a gift for intimate storytelling that has become his trademark.

-When recording his albums, Tonemah has worked with some of the finest session players and producers in Nashville to make sure the songs are presented in the best possible light, true to his vision of creating a heartfelt piece of music, touching on feelings and experiences inherent in everyone.
-Every recording maintains his unpretentious singing style, while featuring honest lyrics that cut to the heart of the matter.
-"It is a challenge trying to put everything I want to say or express into a 3 minute song.
-I think that it's important that each line is significant.
-Kind of like a movie short.
+When recording he strives to ensure his songs are true to his vision of creating a heartfelt piece of music, touching on feelings and experiences inherent in everyone.
+Each recording maintains his unpretentious singing style, with honest lyrics.
+"It is a challenge trying to put everything I want to say or express into a 4 minute song.
+I think that it's important that each line is significant, like a movie short.
 In a movie short everything on screen has some symbolic value."
-Tonemah has received airplay in dozens of local markets throughout the US, Canada & even Alaska.
-In 2009 French record label, Dixie Frog Records, included the song "There's a Train" from the Welcome to Your Rainy Day as part of their compilation CD titled, Indian Reservation Blues, a multi-disc release that included Native American Musicians.
-Tonemah is currently in pre-production for his next album, which will coincide with the publication of a book co-written with author, Joseph Bruchac.
-Both the album and the book will tell the story of he and his family's journey after losing their Oklahoma home to a tornado.
+Tonemah has received airplay in dozens of markets throughout the US, Canada, and Europe boosted by his song "Pow-wow Snag", and a review calling his cd

 Just a few of Tonemah's live show highlights include performances at the the 2002 Winter Olympics, The Kennedy Center for the Performing Arts, The Smithsonian Institute's Museum of the American Indian, The Native American Music Awards Show, and The New Orleans Jazz Festival.
 He has shared the stage with such national acts as: Foreigner, Three Dog Night, Hootie & The Blowfish, Creedence, Johnny Lang, Rusted Root & Donna The Buffalo, among others.